 Why bother?

-For some search tools, like Google, you can type or paste in your entire topic and get relevant results, but most library search tools require more sophisticated handling.
+For some search tools, like Google, you can type or paste in your entire topic and get relevant results, but most library search tools work differently.
 Using keywords instead of whole sentences streamlines the search process.

-Identifying a topic's key concepts can help you build your search strategy and set parameters.
+Identifying a topic's key concepts is essential to build your search strategy.

 Write down your research topic and identify the important nouns and verbs.
 Do these words truly define the key concepts you are investigating or are there other underlying concepts at play?
 You should be aware of both the obvious concepts and the underlying ones.